cactus

 graph.hard_reset();

-Cactus Engine is an transformer inference engine built on top of Cactus Graphs.
-It is abstracted via the minimalist Cactus Foreign Function Interface.
+Cactus Engine is a transformer inference engine built on top of Cactus Graphs.
+It is abstracted via Cactus Foreign Function Interface APIs.
+Header files are self-documenting but documentation contributions are welcome.

 #include cactus.h